-Ask Us: What was fate of Terrance Theatre's time capsule? - Salisbury Post
+Ask Us: What was fate of Terrace Theatre's time capsule? - Salisbury Post

 “They thought it would be unusual when they opened it up to find out a lady was building houses way back then,” Sides said.

-Cline said other items placed into the time capsule would have included movie tickets, a poster, photographs, a popcorn box and a cup.
+Cline said other items placed into the time capsule included movie tickets, a poster, photographs, a popcorn box and a cup.
 There was an array of other documents inside, including potentially a phone book and a map.

-But there were some insightful contents, including a message under the Salisbury-Rowan Merchants Association letterhead making predictions for the economy in 2019.
+But there were some insightful contents in the soggy blob, including a message under the Salisbury-Rowan Merchants Association letterhead making predictions for the economy in 2019.
 Just the conclusion of the message was discernible.

 “Salisbury and Rowan County, in the year 2019, or around that date, will be the finest place to live with the friendliest people anywhere.
 Of this, I am positive,” the conclusion stated.